NOC-MSM/pyBDY/docs/source/installation.rst

 Installation
 ============
-This page provides a guide to installing pyNEMO.
+This page provides a guide to installing pyBDY.

 Dependencies
 ^^^^^^^^^^^^